There are currently three licensing schemes operating in Tower Hamlets. We will help you choose the right licence for your property.

 2. Additional licence

-The additional licensing scheme started on 1 April 2019 and continues for five years until 31 March 2024.
+The latest additional licensing scheme started on 1 April 2024 and continues for a further five years until 31 March 2029.

-The scheme applies to all HMOs in the borough that are occupied by three or more people, except for those in the pre 2014 wards of Weavers, Whitechapel, Spitalfields and Banglatown.
-The scheme excludes the area covered by their selective licensing scheme.
+The scheme applies to all HMOs in the borough that are occupied by three or more people.

 The council have included ‘section 257 HMOs: certain converted blocks of flats’ in the scheme.
 These are properties that: